gqo/para-project-final/README.md

 # Made by: Graeme Ferguson
-# Golang CRUD Failure-detecting Frontend & Multithreaded Backend
+# Golang CRUD Failure-detecting Frontend & Multithreaded, Replicated Backend
-Third part of semester long project for Parallel and Distributed Systems.
-The objective of this part was to extend the frontend to detect failure of the backend and report to stdout and to extend the backend to handle requests in a concurrent fashion.
+Fourth, and final, part of semester long project for Parallel and Distributed Systems.
+The objective of this part was to implement a replication strategy on the backend such that nodes of the backend could fail without bringing the whole system down.
 ## Getting Started
 ### Prerequisites
 * A Linux operating system.